Onigiri with Canned Tuna

 5. Step 5:

-Prepare the filling.
-Mix canned tuna fillets with mayonnaise.
-The structure of the filling should be finely homogeneous, so it is more convenient to knead and mix the fish with a fork.
+Make the filling.
+Mix the canned tuna with the mayonnaise.
+You want a fine, even texture, so it's easiest to mash and mix the fish with a fork.

 6. Step 6: